sean-chester/relational-databases/03-backend-engineering/README.md

 ## Closing

-I hope that this assignment is an enjoyable way to learn about data recovery and query efficiency.
+I hope that this assignment is an enjoyable way to learn about database concurrency and back-end engineering.
 Good luck!